1. I have a will. Why would I want a living trust?

-Unlike a will, a trust doesn't have to die with you.
+Unlike a Will, a trust doesn't have to die with you.
 Assets can stay in your trust, managed by the trustee you selected, until your beneficiaries reach the age(s) you want them to inherit.
-Your trust can continue longer to provide for a loved one with special needs, or to protect the assets from beneficiaries' creditors, spouses and future death taxes.
+Your trust can continue longer to provide for a loved one with special needs, or to protect the assets from beneficiaries' creditors or spouses.

 It should only take a few weeks to prepare the legal documents after you make the basic decisions.

 11. Should I have an attorney do my trust?